 Save: Painting

 Giving your home a fresh coat of paint is one of the lowest cost renovations with a very high rate of return.
-Don’t underestimate the power of a clean and simple neutral paint colour to give your home a much-needed face lift.
+Don’t underestimate the power of a clean and simple neutral paint color to give your home a much-needed face lift.
 While you could always go the professional route, it’s going to be a costly investment to repaint your entire home.
 Instead, grab a few friends and opt for the DIY approach, which will yield similar results without the hefty price tag.

 Splurge: Kitchen Remodel